Ein gesunder Garten mit natürlichen Produkten: Warum Sie auf Zeolith und Kalk setzen sollten

 A healthy garden with natural products: Why you should rely on zeolite and lime

-What does lime do in the plant?
+What effect does lime have? in the plant?

 2. Nutrient uptake: Calcium improves the uptake of other nutrients by the plant, especially phosphate, by forming a soluble compound with it that the plant can absorb.